Masters of Nursing (MN) Degree

 BSN to MN Distance Graduate Education

-Distance Graduate Program: All graduate courses are offered primarily online with teleconference and video conference used to supplement content.
+Distance Graduate Program: All graduate courses are offered online with teleconference and video conference used to supplement content.
 See teaching methods for more information.
 Travel to Bozeman is required at the beginning of each Fall semester.

 - Application Deadline is February 15th